Ekmansoft/FamilyStudio2/README.md

 Thus here are a few features that are supported:
 - Importing and exporting GEDCOM files from any source.
-- Importing ANARKIV data files.
+- Importing ANARKIV data files. (experimental)
 - Connecting to the web tree Geni.com live, and performing the same operations on Geni.com as on local trees (read-only).
 - Possibility to export cached data from geni.com as native or gedcom files.
 - Saving and reading an internal file format (xml so far).
 - Comparing whole trees from any source.
 Suspicious matches can easily be compared for easy manual transfer between the trees.
 - Sanity check of any tree to a limited number of generations up to 19 generations, or an infinite number of generations.
   Note that this can take quite some time if running against a web tree and many generations are selected.
+- Checking for duplicate profiles in any tree.
+(This can take a long time especially against geni.com)

 For a ready-built version, see http://endian.net/FamilyStudio/publish.htm